-ILM cover assemblies and ILM back plates built from the Intel controlled drawings are intended to be interchangeable.
-Interchangeability is defined as an ILM from Vendor A that will demonstrate acceptable manufacturability and reliability with a socket body from Vendor A, B, or C. ILM covers assemblies and ILM back plates from all vendors that are also interchangeable.
+ILM assembly and ILM back plate built from the Intel controlled drawings are intended to be interchangeable.
+Interchangeability is defined as an ILM from Vendor A will demonstrate acceptable manufacturability and reliability with a socket body from Vendor A, B, or C. ILM assembly and ILM back plate from all vendors are also interchangeable.

-The ILMs are an integral part of the socket validation testing.
-ILMs from each vendor have been tested with the socket bodies from each of the current vendors.
-The tests include manufacturability, bake and thermal cycling.
+The ILM are an integral part of the socket validation testing.
+ILMs from each vendor will be matrix tested with the socket bodies from each of the current vendors.
+The tests would include manufacturability, bake, and thermal cycling.